sebasjm/antlr/README.txt

                            grammars.
 Runtime libraries have also changed.
                            Debug event listener interface has changed also.

+August 7, 2007

+* added escaping of double quotes in DOTTreeGenerator

 July 22, 2007

 * fixed dynamic scope implementation in lexers.
 They were not creating new scope